AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/404-error-on-store-front-once-catalog-price-rule-schedules-update-is-performed.md

 ---
-description: This article provides a patch and the required steps to fix the known Adobe Commerce 2.2.1 issue related to getting a 404 error on all store front pages, after a catalog price rule update was created and its starting time was edited later.
-To fix the issue you need to apply the patch.
+title: 404 Error on store front once catalog price rule schedules update is performed
 labels: 2.2.1,404 error,Magento Commerce,known issues,patch,schedule update,troubleshooting,Magento,Adobe Commerce,cloud infrastructure,on-premises
-title: 404 Error on store front once catalog price rule schedules update is performed
 ---

-# 404 Error on store front once catalog price rule schedules update is performed

 This article provides a patch and the required steps to fix the known Adobe Commerce 2.2.1 issue related to getting a 404 error on all store front pages, after a catalog price rule update was created and its starting time was edited later.
 To fix the issue you need to apply the patch.